Elkholtihm/Designing-a-Self-Learning-Platform/README.md

 - *Data Security*: Protect user data with robust security measures.

 ## Methodology
 The Scrum methodology is adopted for its flexibility, collaboration, visibility, and client integration.
-This approach ensures the platform evolves according to user needs and project requirements【15:3†source】.
+This approach ensures the platform evolves according to user needs and project requirements.
 ## Diagrams
 - *Use Case Diagram*: Illustrates user interactions with the system.
 - *Class Diagram*: Defines the system's structure through its classes.